National Weather Service Boise, Idaho: National Weather Service at the National Interagency Fire Center (1969–Present)

 The National Interagency Fire Center (NIFC), was created in 1965 as a way for the U.S. Forest Service, Bureau of Land Management (BLM), and the U.S. Weather Bureau to work together, reduce the duplication of services, and coordinate national fire planning and operations.
 The U.S. Weather Bureau office was moved to the second floor of the old administration building on June 5, 1969.
 The U.S. Weather Bureau made the Boise office its “hub of fire weather activities” in the west where fire weather specialists are able to make face to face contact with the Forest Service and Bureau of Land Management fire dispatchers.
 U.S. Congress approved the Environmental Science Services Administration (ESSA) requested for $316,000 in additional funds in the fiscal year 1970 budget in July 1969 for the Boise, Idaho, Indianapolis, Indiana, and Philadelphia, Pennsylvania; and for bringing Oklahoma City, Oklahoma up to full Weather Service Forecast Office (WSFO) status.
 On June 22, 1970, the Boise Forecast Office began issuing official weather forecasts for Idaho south of the Salmon River.
 The U.S. Weather Bureau changed their name to the National Weather Service on October 1, 1970.

-The Boise office, which was already a forecast office for the state of Idaho, and Pocatello, Idaho were selected for modernization in the state of Idaho in early 1990s.
+The Boise office, which was already a forecast office for the state of Idaho, and Pocatello, Idaho were selected for modernization in the state of Idaho in the early 1990s.
 On May 20, 1992, the National Weather Service broke ground on the first weather service specific building in Idaho.
 Construction on the building was completed on June 24, 1993 and the office was officially opened on July 21, 1993.
-As part of the modernization plan, new weather forecast offices were built, computer systems upgraded and weather radars were be installed across the country.
+As part of the modernization plan, new weather forecast offices were built, computer systems upgraded and weather radars were installed across the country.
 The first weather radar in Idaho, WSR-88D, was installed in Boise, just south of the airport, on September 23, 1993 and officially commissioned on January 11, 1995.
 This was the 47th Doppler weather radar installed in a new national network known as "NEXRAD".
 Idaho has two such radars, one in Boise, Idaho (KCBX) and the other in Pocatello, Idaho (KSFX).
 The National Weather Service continues to operate from this building today.